Personal Cybersecurity Best Practices for Associations

 4. Two-Factor or Multi-Factor Authentication

-5. What You Need to Know About Phishing Scams - Be Suspicious
+5. Learn about Phishing Scams and Be Suspicious

 Best practices: